-Donations may be made directly via our just giving page, TEXT IMPS96 followed by the amount to 70070
+Donations may be made directly via our just giving page or by cheque made out to “Oxfordshire I.M.P.S.”

 We are partially funded by Oxfordshire County Council.
 The shortfall is made up by donations from schools and other sources, fundraising events and grant applications.